 As for our country, Northern Buddhism was introduced during the 1000 years of Chinese feudal domination in the north.
 According to Buddhism, the cultures of India and China also influenced Southeast Asian countries, making Vietnam a very special country, as the north was influenced by China, while the central and southern regions were influenced by India.

 Later, with the southward expansion of the Vietnamese feudal dynasties, Chinese civilization or Sinicization was replaced by Indian civilization in the central and southern regions.
 Kingdoms like Champa and Funan collapsed and disappeared from the map, and the people gradually assimilated into East Asian civilization.
 Today, our country is entirely part of the Sinicized world, which includes seven countries and territories: China, Taiwan, Hong Kong, North Korea, South Korea, Japan, and Vietnam.
 Singapore, which is part of Southeast Asia, can also be classified in this category, with 75% of its population being of Chinese descent.
 However, it is not considered a culture characterized by ethnic diversity, which includes Indians, Malays, Westerners, and Muslims.
-The veneration of Chinese culture in the monarchies has been thoroughly copied, from language and customs to heroes, with people and Confucian scholars venerating Guan Yu, Zhuge Liang, and using the Four Books and Five Classics, as well as the historical experiences of the northern feudal dynasties.
+The veneration of Chinese culture in the monarchies has been thoroughly copied, from language and customs to heroes, with people and Confucian scholars venerating Guan Yu and Zhuge Liang, and recruitment of talents was based on the Four Books and Five Classics, and the historical experiences of the northern feudal dynasties.

 The first university in Vietnam, the Quốc Tử Giám, worshipped Confucius, and only later was the Vietnamese teacher Chu Văn An included in the worship.
 The influence of East Asia is most clearly reflected in writing; after 1000 years of Northern domination, the feudal dynasties of Vietnam used Chinese characters as the main writing system.
 Although we have retained our own language without being assimilated by China, our writing completely borrowed from them.
 Later, in the 10th century, the Nôm script was created specifically for the Vietnamese, but it was fundamentally based on Chinese characters.
 This is very similar to other countries in the Sinosphere, such as Korea, South Korea, and Japan.

 Koreans also used Chinese characters as their national language until the 20th century, when they completely abandoned them and adopted their own script, Hangul.
 As for Japan, their current writing includes a set of Kanji that reflects the profound influence of Chinese culture over thousands of years.
-Thus, while Southeast Asian countries wrote based on the Sanskrit script of India, Vietnam is the only country that wrote based on Chinese.
-It was not until the 20th century that the Portuguese created the national script written in Latin characters.
+Thus, while Southeast Asian countries write based on Sanskrit from India, Vietnam is the only country that writes based on Chinese.
+It was not until the 20th century that the Portuguese created the quốc ngữ script written in Latin characters.
 From then on, Vietnam completely abandoned Chinese characters.
-Regarding the political system of Vietnam, it is also quite different from the rest.
+The political system of Vietnam is also quite different from the rest.

-Southeast Asian countries all built their states based on multi-party capitalist lines, with some countries retaining monarchies, such as Thailand and Cambodia.
-However, these monarchies are mostly symbolic and have little real power; only Vietnam and Laos follow a socialist regime with a single leading party.
+Southeast Asian countries all build their states based on multi-party capitalist lines; some countries still retain monarchies, such as Thailand and Cambodia.
+However, these are mostly symbolic, with little real power.
+Only Vietnam and Laos follow a socialist regime with a single leading party.
 Of course, any political system has its advantages and disadvantages, but a one-party political system helps ensure a high degree of unity in policies and directives from top to bottom, with less disruption from short terms like in multi-party countries.

-Korean netizens have commented that although the Communist regime seems atheistic, in daily life, Vietnamese people are very religious.
-Although the largest religion is Buddhism, the influences of Taoism and Confucianism here are also significant, with the concepts of "loyalty to the king and love for the country, valuing righteousness and virtue, and valuing men over women" from China deeply ingrained in many generations of Vietnamese people over thousands of years and still existing to this day.
-Everyone celebrates the Lunar New Year and the Mid-Autumn Festival just like in East Asian countries: China, South Korea, North Korea, and Japan.
-In addition to the Western solar calendar, the lunar calendar still exists alongside it, and people still consider auspicious days and times for worship according to this lunar calendar.
+Korean netizens have commented that although the Communist regime seems to be atheistic, in daily life, Vietnamese people are very religious.
+Although the largest religion is Buddhism, the influences of Taoism and Confucianism here are also significant, with the concepts of "loyalty to the king and love for the country, valuing righteousness and virtue, and valuing men over women" from China deeply ingrained in many generations of Vietnamese over thousands of years and still persist to this day.
+Everyone celebrates the Lunar New Year and the Mid-Autumn Festival just like East Asian countries: China, South Korea, North Korea, and Japan.
+In addition to the Western solar calendar, the lunar calendar still exists alongside it, and people still regard auspicious days and times for worship according to this lunar calendar.

 Demographically, Vietnamese people have smooth white skin and straight hair, appearing somewhat more attractive than people from other Southeast Asian countries, while Indonesians, Malaysians, Thais, and Cambodians tend to have darker skin and curly hair.
 Perhaps, in terms of anthropology, Vietnamese people inherit from their ancestors, the Baiyue tribes living in southern China in ancient times.
-Today, globalization has emerged in terms of culture, economy, and clothing, with all countries copying the Western model, and among our countries, we do not see a significant cultural difference.
-However, in the face of the Western homogenization storm sweeping through each country and ethnic group, there is still an effort to preserve traditional values to some extent, and Vietnam is no exception.
+Today, globalization has emerged in terms of culture, economy, and clothing, and all countries have copied the Western model, so we do not need to see a significant cultural difference among the countries.
+However, in the face of the Western homogenization storm sweeping through each country and each nation, there is still an effort to preserve traditional values to some extent, and Vietnam is no exception.